 D.C.
 Circuit Strikes Down CFPB Leadership Structure

-Kelsi has successfully defended numerous cases involving a wide range of government actions and programs, including:
+Kelsi also has successfully defended challenges involving a wide range of government actions and programs, including: